Self-Organized Criticality Explains Readiness Potential: Discussion

-We conclude in broader contexts.
-In neurobiology, spontaneous behavior at the individual level has been described as power-law distributions \cite{martin1999temporal,maye2007order,abe2020functional}.
-For example, the power-law behaviors including the L{\'e}vy walks have been well known in \textit{Drosophila melanogaster} \cite{abe2020functional} and they have been discussed in the context of behavioral ecology \cite{abe2020functional} and volition \cite{maye2007order}.
-It would be fruitful to compare our results with unidentified neural implementations for the voluntary behavior in the fly.
-The observation of the neuronal avalanche is rare in the invertebrate system except for the leech \cite{garcia2007spontaneous}.
-Furthermore, designing a volition is another path.
-In material science, neuromorphic devices have been attempted to mimic the neuronal avalanche \cite{mallinson2019avalanches,tanaka2018molecular}.
-Because of the universality of the mechanism of SOC, evolution would have favored the natural dynamics for shaping the readiness potential across the evolutionary tree \cite{schurger2012accumulator}.
-This finding can give an implication of making an artificial spontaneity for an autonomous agent.
+Although our study is limited to ``spontaneous activity'', the scaling relation has been found to be close to vertebrate species, suggesting that the generality of this view can extend to other species.
+Our findings on the scaling relation may further offer insights into other invertebrate and vertebrate systems.
+No such reports on the membrane potential activity have been seen so far, but spontaneous behavior at the individual level has been well described as power-law distributions in many species (\cite{martin1999temporal,maye2007order,reynolds2018current, abe2020functional,arata2022insulin}).
+For example, power-law behaviors, including the L\'{e}vy walks, have been well known in \textit{Drosophila melanogaster} (\cite{sims2019optimal,abe2020functional}) and discussed in the context of behavioral ecology (\cite{bartumeus2016foraging}) and voluntary behavior (\cite{maye2007order}).
+The observation of neuronal avalanche in the invertebrate nervous system is still rare, except for the extracellular study in leeches (\cite{garcia2007spontaneous}).
+It is expected to be confirmed whether the intracellular neural activity might show the neuronal avalanche that can be observed as the readiness potential.
+Our study implies that the readiness potential in vertebrates may also have this common basis.

+In conclusion, we have shown that the readiness potential is well described by the network dymics at the critical point.
+The critical dynamics are not likely to be generated in some specific neurons or site, but all of the neurons are more or less critical and involved in shaping readiness potential.
+The crayfish nervous system has many functional neurons with diverse morphology, but criticality is the core of spontaneity, and specific functionality is built on this core.
+Readiness potential can emerge everywhere in the network, like a sandpile can generate large avalanches everywhere.